 Can I participate in a future Fellowship Circle as a mentor?

 Absolutely.
 We welcome mentors who are passionate about our mission and making an active difference in the careers and lives of our fellows.
-You can indicate your participation frequency and interest in the mentor or ally application.
+You can indicate your participation frequency and interest in the mentor application.

 I’m interested in having my company become a partner.
 Who should I contact at AHF?